d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 * We build a face detector.
 It works well on all benchmarks.
 Unfortunately it fails on test data - the offending examples are close-ups where the face fills the entire image (no such data was in the training set).
 * We build a web search engine for the USA market and want to deploy it in the UK.
 * We train an image classifier by compiling a large dataset where each among a large set of classes is equally represented in the dataset, say 1000 categories, represented by 1000 images each.
-Then we deploy the system in the real world, where the actual label distirbution of photographs is decidedly non-uniform.
+Then we deploy the system in the real world, where the actual label distribution of photographs is decidedly non-uniform.

 In short, there are many cases where training and test distributions
 $p(\mathbf{x}, y)$ are different.